 MacroGenics is not responsible for any content on the third party website.

 Dr. Koenig has been our President and Chief Executive Officer and a director since September 2001 and was one of our co-founders.
-Prior to joining us, Dr. Koenig served as Senior Vice President of Research at MedImmune Inc., where he participated in the selection and maturation of their product pipeline.
+Prior to joining MacroGenics, Dr. Koenig served as Senior Vice President of Research at MedImmune Inc., where he participated in the selection and maturation of their product pipeline.
 From 1984 to 1990, he worked in the Laboratory of Immunoregulation at the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, where he investigated the immune response to retroviruses and studied the pathogenesis of AIDS.
-Dr. Koenig currently serves as Chairman of the Board of Directors of Applied Genetic Technologies Corporation and the Children's Research Institute.
-Additionally, Dr. Koenig serves on the Board of Directors of Children's National Medical Center, the International Biomedical Research Alliance, and the Biotechnology Industry Organization (BIO).
+Dr. Koenig currently serves as Chairman of the Board of Directors of Applied Genetic Technologies Corporation (NASDAQ: AGTC) and is a member of the Board of Directors of GlycoMimetics (NASDAQ: GLYC), the International Biomedical Research Alliance, and the Biotechnology Innovation Organization (BIO).
+He also serves as co-chair of the Scientific Advisory Board of the Institute for Bioscience and Biotechnology Research (IBBR) at the University of Maryland.
 Dr. Koenig received his A.B. and Ph.D. from Cornell University and his M.D. from the University of Texas Health Science Center in Houston.
-We believe that Dr. Koenig's detailed knowledge of our company and his over 29 years in research and the biotechnology industry provide a valuable contribution to our board of directors.
+We believe that Dr. Koenig's detailed knowledge of our company and his over 30 years in research and the biotechnology industry provide a valuable contribution to our board of directors.

 Mr. Karrels, Senior Vice President and Chief Financial Officer, joined us in May 2008 and has over 20 years of experience in finance, including approximately 15 years working for, or on behalf of, life sciences companies.
 Prior to joining us, he was at Jazz Pharmaceuticals, Inc., most recently serving as Executive Director of Finance, where he was responsible for the company's financial planning and analysis and investor relations activities.
 Prior to joining Jazz Pharmaceuticals, Mr. Karrels spent 11 years in the Investment Banking Group at Merrill Lynch, most recently serving as a Director in the Global Healthcare Group.
 Mr. Karrels holds an M.B.A. from Stanford University and a B.B.A. from the University of Notre Dame.